 And So It Begins

 I’ve always been into casual gaming.
-Like the occasional round of Spades on Yahoo! or playing Candy Crush Saga and its many clones while waiting in line at the checkout, but until this past year, I didn’t really consider myself a “gamer”.
-That all changed when I finally splurged on something I’ve been wanting for a long time: a top of the line Alienware 15.4″ touchscreen gaming laptop.
-Since there are far more PC games than Mac games, I, a self-professed Apple fan girl, I broke down and bought myself a PC.
-After nearly a decade of avoidance, armed with my new PC, a gaming mouse and an Xbox Controller, I was ready to embark on my new journey.
+Like the occasional round of Spades on Yahoo! or playing Candy Crush Saga and its many clones while waiting in line at the checkout, but until this past year, I didn’t consider myself a “gamer.”
+That all changed when I finally splurged on something I’ve wanted for a long time: a top of the line Alienware 15.4″ touchscreen gaming laptop.
+Since there are far more PC games than Mac games, I, a self-professed Apple fangirl, I broke down and bought myself a PC.
+After nearly a decade of avoidance, armed with my new PC, a gaming mouse, and an Xbox Controller, I was ready to embark on my new journey.

 Give Me More Games!